AlbinHall/blue-white-blog/README.md

 - Whitespace validation for the email form was taken from[stackoverflow](https://stackoverflow.com/questions/332102/what-is-the-best-way-to-catch-and-show-an-error-if-user-enters-only-whitespace-i)
 - Update comment and delete comment view was inspired from[geeksforgeeks](https://www.geeksforgeeks.org/updateview-class-based-views-django/)
 - overall help was taken from Tutors at code institute
+- overall help and trouble shooting was taken from ChatGPT by [openai](https://openai.com/)
 - The comment thread [CSS-tricks](https://css-tricks.com/styling-comment-threads/)
 - Information and inpsiration from [Codemy](https://www.youtube.com/@Codemycom)
 - The icons where taken from [Font Awesome](https://fontawesome.com/)